clover/SandboxMerchantSeedingTool/README.md

 - Execute the script by running `python orders_seeder.py`

 ### Additional Information

+The script `sleep`s in order to respect Clover's API rate limit.
+For more information, please reference our [Developer Guidelines](https://docs.clover.com/build/developer-guidelines/#rate-limiting).

 The script consumes the following Clover API endpoints:
 - GET `v3/merchants/{MID}/items` to fetch a merchant's inventory